 SQL data migration is defined as the process of moving data to or from SQL Server.
 The migration process looks to be quite straightforward at first, but it involves a lot of complexity, especially when you are migrating a large volume of enterprise data.

 When we look at it in terms of an ETL (Extract, Transform, Load) process, a data migration involves pulling data from one system, transforming and aggregating it as necessary, and loading it onto the destination server.
 This means that migration involves multiple phases, each of which come with their own set of challenges.

-In this blog post, we breakdown the SQL data migration process and describe how migration tools, such as Astera Centerprise, can simplify the process.
+In this blog post, we breakdown what is SQL data migration process and describe how migration tools, such as Astera Centerprise, can simplify the process.

 Data migration is defined as the process of transferring data from one location, such as database, file format, application, and storage systems, to another.

 What is Data Migration in SQL?

 Database migration in Microsoft SQL Server comprises moving data to a SQL server.
 There are some common circumstances that require users to either move or restore databases.
 The most popular reasons are: